emqx/cloud-docs/en_US/messages/rule_engine_kafka.md

 ![规则引擎](./_assets/web_hook.jpg)

+---
+title: Use EMQ X Cloud rule engine to connect to Kafka
+---

 # Use EMQ X Cloud rule engine to connect to Kafka

 [Kafka](https://kafka.apache.org/) is an open source stream processing platform developed by the Apache Software Foundation.
 The goal of this project is to provide a unified, high-throughput and low-latency platform for processing real-time data.
 It is a "large-scale publish/subscribe message queue based on a distributed transaction log architecture", which makes it an enterprise-level infrastructure for processing valuable streaming data.